queen-raae/galleon-attributes/readme.md

 4. Select a _link_ child of the container element

-   ➕ Add attribute `gl-select` with value `socials`.\
+   ➕ Add attribute `gl-iterate` with value `socials`.\
-   💡 It will select the `socials` property of the data and create a copy of the element for each item.
+   💡 It will iterate over the `socials` property of the data and create a copy of the element for each item.

    ➕ Add attribute `gl-bind-href` with value `url`.\
    💡 It will bind the `href` attribute of the element to the `url` property of the `socials` item data.